-With landscapes this imposing and such an amazing variety in wildlife, it’s no surprise that Alaska attracts big crowds of tourists.
+With landscapes this imposing and such an amazing variety in wildlife, it’s no surprise that Alaska attracts big crowds.
 Most of them visit the state by boat.
 Traveling by boat is often by far the most convenient way to explore Alaska, its inner regions being sparsely populated and lacking a dense road network.

 Undoubtedly one of the greatest ways to experience what Alaska is all about is going on a cruise.
 Celebrity Cruises offers a number of different cruises along the spectacular Alaskan coast.
 These luxury cruises complement Alaska’s natural beauty perfectly, on the way taking in iconic places such as Glacier Bay National Park, the Inside Passage and Ketchikan.